Parkinson’s hallucinations and delusions are more common than you think

 Changes at home

-Hallucinations and delusions can increase the distress of people with PD and the people who care for them.
+Hallucinations and/or delusions can increase the distress of people with Parkinson’s disease and the people who care for them.

-Icon of house represents how PD-related hallucinations and delusions can affect home life for patients and caregivers
+Icon of house how PD-related hallucinations and delusions can affect home life for patients and caregivers

 Losing touch with reality